jeffsonyu/dl-speit-extractive-summarization/README.md

 Shuyao Qi, Jingyan Wang, Zhenjun Yu

 ## Overview
-This project aims to train and evaluate text classification models using Multi-Layer Perceptron (MLP) and Convolutional Neural Network (CNN) architectures.
+This project aims to train and evaluate text classification models using different approaches: Multi-Layer Perceptron (MLP), Convolutional Neural Network (CNN), classical machine learning models, and Graph Neural Networks (GNNs).
 The models are trained on a dataset of transcriptions, where each transcription consists of multiple utterances.
 The project leverages the SentenceTransformer library for encoding the text data and applies class weighting to handle imbalanced classes.

 ## Directory Structure
 ```